Aditya-Chourasia/200days-of-JavaScript/README.md

 # Multiple Identical Options in Switch Statements
 If the break statement is omitted from a switch statement's case, the following case statement(s) are executed until a break is encountered.
 If you have multiple inputs with the same output, you can represent them in a switch statement like this: (code file)

+# Build JavaScript Objects
+Objects are similar to arrays, except that instead of using indexes to access and modify their data, you access the data in objects through what are called properties.

+# Accessing Object Properties with Dot Notation
+There are two ways to access the properties of an object: dot notation (```.```) and bracket notation (```[]```), similar to an array.

+Dot notation is what you use when you know the name of the property you're trying to access ahead of time.

+# Accessing Object Properties with Bracket Notation
+The second way to access the properties of an object is bracket notation (```[]```).
+If the property of the object you are trying to access has a space in its name, you will need to use bracket notation.

+However, you can still use bracket notation on object properties without spaces.